concord-consortium/snapshot_app/README.md

 1. Install the EBS command line client: `sudo pip install awsebcli`
 2. Initialize the project `eb init`
-3. Create a deployment `eb create development`
+3. Create a deployment environment (unless one exists for you) `eb create my-dev`
+4. Tell EB to use the environment `eb use snapshotApp-dev`
-4. Change code, commit, and redeploy: `eb deploy`
+5. Change code, commit, and redeploy: `eb deploy`

 ### Heroku Deploying (mostly deprecated)